Spotfire® Server and Environment - Installation and Administration

 • The scheduled updates cache is not available when running a Web Player service on Linux.
 This means that if a Linux node running scheduled updates is restarted, scheduled updates will need to load the data from the sources again, rather than reading data from the cache on disk.

-• Data functions using Spotfire® Statistics Services are not supported in Web Player or Automation Services on Linux.
+• Data functions using the discontinued TIBCO Spotfire® Statistics Services server are not supported in Web Player or Automation Services on Linux.
+To use data functions on Linux, make sure to instead use the Spotfire Statistics Services.
+See the Migration Guide for more information.